Preetam/vlmap/README.md

 This is **not** guaranteed to be thread-safe, so it would be best to do writes sequentially.
 You should be able to do concurrent reads as long as the versions being used aren't cleaned.

+"Cleaning" basically means removing elements that have been logically deleted.
+This is an O(n log n) operation since we have to iterate through the entire list, which is O(n), and remove elements from the skip list, which is O(log n).

 License
 ----
 MIT